nubomedia/nubomedia-paas/README.md

   * Create the Security of a NetworkServiceDescriptor with specific id
 * **updateSecurity**
   * Update the Security of a NetworkServiceDescriptor with specific id

+### **Network Service Record Subcommands**
+* **create**
+  * Create the object of type Network Service Record
+* **delete**
+  * Delete the object of type Network Service Record passing the id
+* **update**
+  * Update the object of type Network Service Record passing the new object and the id of the old object
+* **findAll**
+  * Find all the objects of type Network Service Record
+* **findById**
+  * Find the object of type Network Service Record through the id
+* **updateVNFDependency**
+  * Update the Virtual Network Function Record Dependency of a Network Service Record with specific id
+* **getPhysicalNetworkFunctionRecords**
+  * Get all the Physical Network Function Records of a specific Network Service Record with id
+* **etPhysicalNetworkFunctionRecord**
+  * Get the Physical Network Function Record with specific id of a Network Service Record with specific id
+* **deletePhysicalNetworkFunctionRecord**
+  * Delete the Physical Network Function Record of a Network Service Record with specific id
+* **postPhysicalNetworkFunctionRecord**
+  * Create the Physical Network Function Record of a Network Service Record with specific id
+* **updatePNFD**
+  * Update the Physical Network Function Record of a Network Service Record with specific id
+* **getVirtualNetworkFunctionRecords**
+  * Get all the Virtual Network Function Records of Network Service Record with specific id
+* **getVirtualNetworkFunctionRecord**
+  * Get the Virtual Network Function Record with specific id of Network Service Record with specific id
+* **deleteVirtualNetworkFunctionRecord**
+  * Delete the Virtual Network Function Record of NetworkS ervice Record with specific id
+* **createVNFR**
+  * create Virtual Network Function Record
+* **updateVNFR**
+  * update Virtual Network Function Record
+* **getVNFDependencies**
+  * Get all the Virtual Network Function Record dependencies of Network Service Record with specific id
+* **getVNFDependency**
+  * Get the VirtualNetworkFunctionRecord Dependency with specific id of a Network Service Record with specific id
+* **deleteVNFDependency**
+  * Delete the Virtual Network Function Record Dependency of a Network Service Record with specific id
+* **postVNFDependency**
+  * Create the Virtual Network Function Record Dependency of a Network Service Record with specific id

 ### **Event Subcommands**
 * **create**